Copyright Image Laws

 Many novice web developers and folks who create sites for pleasure do not understand that the images they find in a Google search could be subject to copyright protection, and what the legal consequences are if they use a protected image.
-Maybe you created a website intended for school or only for family not intending to profit off pilfered images.
+Maybe you created a website intended for school or only for family, not intending to profit off pilfered images.
 The law is clear: stealing is stealing, whether or not you profit from it.

-YouTube makes copyrights even more difficult to understand because YouTube allows many users to post lip synced videos, and videos taken in secret on cell phones during concerts.
+YouTube makes copyrights even more difficult to understand because YouTube allows many users to post lip-synced videos, and videos taken in secret on cell phones during concerts.
 Both of which, technically, constitute copyright infringement.
 Why are some videos flagged or deleted and others are not?

 Google Copyright Confusion

 When you search for images on Google, the results are displayed in a thumbnail gallery.
-Hover over any image and information about the image (and sometimes a slightly larger size shows), but nowhere do the cautionary words "May be Copyright Protected" appear.
+Hover over an image and information about the image (and sometimes a slightly larger size shows), but nowhere do the cautionary words "May be Copyright Protected" appear.
 If you copy from the thumbnail gallery - where no disclaimer is displayed, you could be breaking a law you have not been warned about.
 It is not until you actually click on an image and visit the website where the image was clipped from that Google cautions, far off to the right "This image may be subject to copyright."

 Question: If we cannot display images on our sites without buying a license, how can search engines legally display them on their own websites?
 How come pictures of your family on your website belong to you, but search engines worldwide can display them without your permission?
-Do they have some special arrangement or super powers?
+Do they have some special arrangement or superpowers?

 Still, Google is not the copyright police; they are a search engine.
 Perhaps they expect that all people who use their search engine are smart enough to know about copyright laws on their own.